HLLINN/pi3iotgit/README.md

 Pi3 IoT project by using MySQL & PHP

 This is project that uses a DHT11 sensor to track tempature and humidity indoors.
+And it can store temperature data into a specific database by a interval time.

 STEPS: